What You Must Do to Enter an Intermountain Facility

-- Complete a screening at the front entrance of a hospital facility.
-This includes a short series of questions about symptoms performed by greeters at all facility entrances.
-(Note: This “screening” does not mean visitors must get a COVID-19 test.
-However, if visitors are experiencing symptoms, we ask that they refrain from visiting and recommend they reach out to their healthcare provider for advice.)
+- Complete a screening in the facility.
+This includes a short series of questions about symptoms. if visitors are experiencing symptoms, we ask that they refrain from visiting and recommend they reach out to their healthcare provider for advice and potential COVID testing.)

 - Wash their hands or use alcohol sanitizer before entering and after leaving our facilities and rooms to prevent the spread of viruses on high-touch areas.

 - Maintain social distance from others while in the facility.
-This includes staying six feet away from other guests and avoiding gathering in waiting rooms, lobbies, or entrances.
+This includes staying six feet away from other visitors or patients and avoiding gathering in waiting rooms, lobbies, or entrances.

 - Wear a mask at all times.
-All visitors must wear a face covering and are encouraged to bring their own cloth face coverings or masks.
+All visitors over the age of two must wear a face covering and are encouraged to bring their own cloth face coverings or masks.
 In some circumstances, masks and other protective equipment will be provided.
 Visit our Masking Guidelines page for more information.